sweetpea-org/sweetpea-py/docs/_source/guide/usage.rst

 Once you have a complete experimental design in the form of a :class:`.Block`, you're ready to use it to synthesize trials.
-In the above example, we used the :func:`.synthesize_trials_non_uniform`, which conducts non-uniform SAT-sampling to synthesize the trials.
-Uniform sampling is tricky and still a work in progress, but there does exist a function that tries to accomplish it:
+In the above example, we used the :func:`.synthesize_trials` with the default parameter `sampling_strategy` as :class:`.IterateGen`, which conducts non-uniform SAT-sampling to synthesize the trials.
-:func:`.synthesize_trials_uniform`.

 Working With Derived Levels